Fentanyl Use – Identifying Signs of Abuse and Addiction

 - Using the medication in non-indicated ways, such as chewing on patches to release the medication faster

 Of course, these are signs of addiction to pain medication in general.
-Unless you are sure the medication being used is Fentanyl, all you can know from these behaviors is that the individual is abusing opioids.
+Unless one is sure the medication being used is Fentanyl, all one can know from these behaviors is that the individual is abusing opioids.

 Fentanyl Abuse Is Extremely Dangerous

 Due to its high level of toxicity, Fentanyl addiction is extremely dangerous.
 This means it is essential to know the signs of Fentanyl abuse and how they manifest psychologically, physically, and behaviorally.
 With appropriate action, fatal consequences can be avoided.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.